arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 The EPP &lt;check&gt; command may return five new results:

-- The domain cannot be provisioned because it is a variant of a primary domain, and the primary domain belongs to a different client =&gt; sNotSameEntity
+- The domain cannot be provisioned because it is a variant of a primary domain, and the primary domain belongs to a different client =&gt; NotSameEntity

 - The domain cannot be provisioned because its disposition value is blocked.
 =&gt; Blocked

 - The domain cannot be provisioned because it is a variant of at least one exempted domain.
 =&gt; Exempted

 - The domain cannot be provisioned because it is a variant in a group that is currently being transferred to a different registrar.
 =&gt; PendingTransfer

-Additional custom value, that may be used for server peculiarities.
+- Additional custom value that may be used for server peculiarities.
 =&gt; Custom